 If your baby needs a special comforter to sleep with, it might be a good idea to send one in with them.
 Just make sure to let the staff know – they’ll appreciate the help!

 For weaning babies, a few spare bibs are essential.

 At naptime, your centre may provide bedding, or they might need you to bring in sheets or blankets.

 If you are sending in any kind of medication, even special skin care for your child, you need to inform the daycare staff.

 Let them know what you’re sending, if it’s allowed in their policy and if you need their help in administering it throughout the day.

 It doesn’t matter if you’re taking your baby to daycare for the first time or if you’ve been doing it a while, you’re bound to sometimes forget things.

 Most daycare centres are great at having spare things to help, so don’t worry, especially if it’s your child’s first day at childcare.

 When you collect your child from day care, it’s also a great idea to have a drink and snack ready for their journey home.
 After a big day of learning and playing, they might have worked up an appetite!

-To stay a little more organised, print off this handy daycare checklist so you can double check you have everything you need before you leave the house!
+To stay a little more organised, print off my handy daycare checklist from my Resource Library so you can double check you have everything you need before you leave the house!